Sneaky-amxx/TwitchOBS-Bridge/README.md

 ## Setup Guide

 - (If using OBS) Install the [OBS Websocket Plugin](https://github.com/Palakis/obs-websocket/releases/latest) (version 5.0.0 or above).
 Reopen OBS after installing.
-- Fill out [the settings files](https://github.com/Kruiser8/Kruiz-Control/blob/master/settings/Settings.md) in the settings folder.
+- Fill out [the settings files](https://github.com/Sneaky-amxx/TwitchOBS-Bridge/blob/main/settings/Settings.md) in the settings folder.
 - Add the **index.html** to OBS/SLOBS as a browser source.
 - Type `!example` in your twitch chat.
 If your user responds with `Success!
 It worked!`, you're good to go!
-- Customize the _triggers.txt_ with your own triggers from the [the documentation](https://github.com/Kruiser8/Kruiz-Control/blob/master/js/Documentation.md).
+- Customize the _triggers.txt_ with your own triggers from the [the documentation](https://github.com/Sneaky-amxx/TwitchOBS-Bridge/blob/main/js/Documentation.md).

 ***

 ## Compatibility

-Kruiz Control supports
+Twitch-OBS-Bridge supports
 - Twitch Channel Points
 - Twitch Chat
 - Twitch Hype Trains